Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 On budget airlines, the boarding process is typically first come, first served.
 So the earlier you arrive at the gate and get in line, the more likely you are to find space available in the overhead compartment for your luggage.

 Also note that departure gates are typically not posted until 30 minutes before takeoff, something that caused a part of my Type-A, North American soul to wither and die and possibly gave me an ulcer.
-Be sure to plant yourself in front of a departures board so you see your gate assignment as soon as it’s posted.
+If you’re the type of person who likes to be the first passenger at the gate, be sure to plant yourself in front of a departures board so you see your gate assignment as soon as it’s posted.

 Though traveling on Europe’s budget airlines can be tricky to navigate for first-timers, following these tips will help ensure a hassle-free experience!